EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Run a command inside a running container

-To execute a command within a running service we use the command docker-compose exec, followed by the name of the service and the command.
-In this case by run bash we enter the terminal of our service named app.
+To execute a command inside a running service we use the command docker-compose exec, followed by the name of the service and the command.
+In this case when running bash we enter the terminal of our service named app.

 ```bash
 docker-compose exec app bash